What is inheritance income? (with photo)

 The tax code is constantly being reviewed and changed.
 The government may periodically change inheritance income patterns and related items.
 People concerned about managing a property should make sure they are using the correct year’s tax information.
 The government cannot retroactively tax people for inheritances, but people should not assume that experience handling a previous estate will also apply to the liquidation of a different estate, as the law may change.

-See also What is a raw block? (with photo)
+See also What is a Flash report? (with photo)

 While many aspects of an estate may not be taxable, they can affect eligibility for government benefits and assistance.
 Many government programs have asset limits as well as income limits, and people can become ineligible for things like food stamps if they inherit valuable assets with property, even if they don’t receive income.
 This is a consideration that people should take into account when developing an estate plan.
 Setting up a trust can allow people to benefit from property without affecting their eligibility for benefits.